 The following resources offer helpful information on housing guidelines, rental information and more.

-Housing Development Handbook (613K PDF): Learn about guidelines and procedures for developing housing in Bellingham.
+- Housing Development Handbook (PDF): Learn about guidelines and procedures for developing affordable City-funded housing in Bellingham.

-Income and Rent Limits: See a PDF of income and rent limits, updated annually.
+- Income and Rent Limits (PDF): income and rent limits, updated annually.